Mayer123/HyKAS/README.md

 To run extraction on datasets other than CommonsenseQA, you will need to modify the data loading and formatting accordingly.

 ## ATOMIC Knowledge Generation
-If you only need to train models on CommonsenseQA, you can skip this part.
+Note: If you only need to train models on CommonsenseQA, you can skip this part.

 First clone the [comet official repo](https://github.com/atcbosselut/comet-commonsense) and put files in comet-generation under scripts/interactive
 Then follow the instructions from official repo to download necessary data/models to run generation